Proposals for enhancing the business environment for startups and growth companies.

 · Currently, the investment portfolios of private equity funds include approximately 500 domestic unlisted companies

-· The revenues of the target companies reach to EUR 21 billion, equivalent to approximately six percent of the revenues of all Finnish companies
+· The revenues of the target companies reach to EUR 22 billion, equivalent to approximately five per cent of the revenues of all Finnish companies

-· The target companies employ approximately 81,000 people, accounting for approximately six percent of the total private sector personnel
+· The target companies employ approximately 77,000 people, accounting for approximately five per cent of the total private sector personnel

-· According to a new industry report published on January 23rd 2019, companies owned by private equity have outgrown their peers 6 times faster in revenues and 15 times in number of personnel
+· According to a new industry report published on September 28th 2020, companies owned by private equity investors have outgrown their peers 9 times faster in revenues and 5 times faster in the number of personnel

 1. Ensuring a consistent and predictable regulation and taxation.
 When making changes to regulation and taxation, the impact on the growth and employment opportunities and the attractiveness of Finland from the perspective of domestic and foreign companies, investors and experts must be assessed in particular.
 De-regulation has to be continued and EU-regulation must be influenced to give sufficient importance to the competitiveness, growth and employment of companies.